kestra-io/docs/docs/administrator-guide/configuration/storage/README.md

       project-id: "<project-id or use default projectId>"
 ```

-Kestra will use the default service account 'GCP service account', meaning that it will :
+Kestra will use the default service account 'GCP service account', meaning that it will:
-- use the service account defined on the cluster for GKE
+- use the service account defined on the cluster for GKE.
-- use the service account defined on the VM for GCE .
+- use the service account defined on the VM for GCE.

-You can also provide the environmental variable `GOOGLE_APPLICATION_CREDENTIALS` with a path to a json GCP service account key.
+You can also provide the environment variable `GOOGLE_APPLICATION_CREDENTIALS` with a path to a json GCP service account key.

 More details can be found [here](https://cloud.google.com/docs/authentication/production).

 ## Minio

-Because you need to be sure to have the Minio storage plugins installed, you can install it with the following Kestra command :
+First, you need to be sure to have the Minio storage plugin installed.
+You can install it with the following Kestra command:
-`./kestra plugins install io.kestra.storage.minio:storage-minio:LATEST`, it will download the plugins jar on kestra plugins directory.
+`./kestra plugins install io.kestra.storage.minio:storage-minio:LATEST`, it will download the plugin jar in Kestra plugins directory.

-After, you need to enable the storage with this configuration:
+Then, you need to enable the storage with this configuration:

 ```yaml